montimont/Projects/drug_type_prediction_decision_tree/readme.md

 In practice, such systems can assist healthcare providers by:

 - Offering **data-driven guidance** on potential treatment plans.
-- Identifying **key predictors** of drug suitability (e.g., sodium–potassium balance, patient age).
+- Identifying **key predictors** of drug suitability (for example, sodium–potassium balance, patient age).
 - Supporting **pharmacological screening** before more complex analysis or doctor review.

-When deployed, it could serve as a **clinical pre-screening layer** that quickly suggests probable drug categories before physician validation — improving efficiency without replacing medical judgment.
+When deployed, it could serve as a **clinical pre-screening layer** that quickly suggests probable drug categories before physician validation, improving efficiency without replacing medical judgment.

 </details>